ttytm/emoji-mart-desktop/README.md

   npm run dev
   ```

-- Run the app in a another terminal - connecting to the UI on the running vite dev server.
+- Run the app in a another terminal - connecting to the UI on the running vite dev server

   ```sh
   v -d dev run .